datasharing-forbesignite/medical-data-universe/README.md

 * MDU shall not use or further disclose Participant’s data, either in whole or in part, other than as permitted by this Agreement.

 ## Reference ##
-If you use our repository or find it useful at all, please cite: TODO and don't forget to give our repository a :star:!
+If you use our repository or find it useful at all, don't forget to give our repository a :star:!

 ## Acknowledgements ##
-We would like to thank all of those who contributed to the fruition of our idea, including TODO.
+We would like to thank all of those who contributed to the fruition of our idea.
 We would also link to express our gratitude to the Forbes Ingite Fellowship for bringing our team together and providing valuable resources.